Bread Machine Omega-3 Bread

 Having a bread machine makes baking bread so easy.
 I have a Russell Hobbs bread maker and it is truely the workhorse of my kitchen.
 I make a small loaf every other day, and whilst I vary the types of flours and seeds I use, my loaves are always wholegrain.
 This recipe is for my bread machine omega-3 bread.

-My bread machine omega-3 bread recipe is packed with hemp and linseed / chia.
+My bread machine omega-3 bread recipe is packed with milled chia (or linseed) and hemp seeds.
 These seeds provide lots of omega-3 fatty acids.
 The loaf is also full of whole grains, containing both whole wheat and dark rye flours, plus buckwheat groats.
 Other than that the only other ingredients are vital wheat gluten, yeast and a small amount of salt.
 Unlike other bread recipes, this contains no white flour, sugar, ascorbic acid, milk powder or oil.
 Over the years I have discovered that these ingredients are completely unnecessary.

 A good rise